TL;DR

 Verdict

-Firefox Relay is a solid choice if you already use Firefox and trust Mozilla.
-The browser integration is convenient, and Mozilla's privacy credentials are strong.
-However, the free tier is genuinely restrictive — 5 aliases with a 150KB size limit means you will hit walls quickly.
+Firefox Relay works well if you already use Firefox and trust Mozilla.
+The browser integration is convenient and Mozilla has strong privacy credentials.
+The free tier is restrictive though.
+You only get 5 aliases and a 150KB size limit so you will hit walls quickly.

-Temporary email is better for high-volume, quick disposable use.
-Need to sign up for 20 things today?
+Temporary email works better for high-volume and quick disposable use.
+Do you need to sign up for 20 things today?
 Temp email handles that without hitting any limit.
-Need an address for 5 minutes to grab a verification code?
+Do you need an address for 5 minutes to grab a verification code?
 Temp email is faster than setting up a Relay alias.

 If you want persistent aliases from a trustworthy provider and are willing to pay $1.99/month, Firefox Relay Premium is worth considering.
-For anonymous, disposable, no-account-needed use, temp email remains the faster and more flexible option.
+For anonymous and disposable use where you don't need an account, temp email is the faster and more flexible option.

-A practical approach is to use Firefox Relay for the five or so services you consider most important for ongoing privacy, and temp email for everything else.
-This way you get the best of both: Mozilla's trustworthy aliases for your key accounts and unlimited disposable addresses for throwaway signups.
+Use Firefox Relay for the five or so services you care about most for ongoing privacy and use temp email for everything else.
+You get the best of both worlds this way.
+Mozilla's aliases are trustworthy for your key accounts and you have unlimited disposable addresses for throwaway signups.

-The 150KB email size limit on Firefox Relay's free tier is worth emphasizing because it causes real problems.
-Many verification emails from services like banks and e-commerce sites exceed 150KB due to embedded images and HTML formatting.
-When these are silently dropped, you are left wondering why the verification email never arrived — with no error message or indication that the size limit was the issue.
+The 150KB email size limit on Firefox Relay's free tier is a major issue.
+Many verification emails from banks or e-commerce sites exceed 150KB because of embedded images and HTML formatting.
+When these are silently dropped you're left wondering why the verification email never arrived.
+There is no error message or indication that the size limit caused the failure.